MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     #=>
       │ position         name               │
     ──┼─────────────────────────────────────┼
-    1 │ FIREFIGHTER-EMT  DANIEL A; VICTOR A │
+    1 │ FIREFIGHTER-EMT  DANIEL A; ROBERT K │
     2 │ POLICE OFFICER   ANTHONY A; NANCY A │
     3 │ SERGEANT         JEFFERY A          │
     =#

-We could then summarize the *complement* of the group, `employee`, to compute statistics by `position`.
+We could also use summary combinators, which lets us answer the original question: the number of employees per each position.

     EmpCount =
        :count => Count(It.employee)